pradn28/online-upgrade/README.md

 ## Development

 Developing is easy, and there are just a few things to consider.
+First, it's important to understand the `Go` language.
+If you are new to `Go` and need help getting started, it is recommended to review the `Go` documentation (https://golang.org/doc/).
+Also, below is a simple how-to on setting up your `Go` environment.

-First, it's important to understand the `Go` language. `memsql-online-upgrade` is tested using Docker, so we recommend that you have Docker set up and available.
+`memsql-online-upgrade` is tested using Docker, so we recommend that you have Docker set up and available.
 Setting up and configuring Docker is outside the scope of this README.
 You must also provide an enterprise license key in the Dockerfile for testing.

 ###### Step 1: